• Skip to primary navigation

 • Using a Belt Sander

-Belt Sander - How to use a belt sander and how to change the belt.
+Belt Sander - How to use a belt sander to smooth timber and how to change the belt.
 When and where a belt sander should be used

 • Using a Biscuit Jointer (or Plate Joiner) to Join Pieces of Wood

-Biscuit Jointer - how to use - Learn how to use a biscuit jointer to cut a biscuit joint recess correctly and create a biscuit joint to join timbers together
+Biscuit Jointer - how to use - Learn how to use a biscuit joiner to cut a biscuit joint recess correctly and create a biscuit joint to join timbers together

 • How to Use a Chainsaw Safely and What Protective Clothing You Should Wear

-Chainsaw - how to use - How to use a petrol or an electric chainsaw safely and advice about protective clothing to wear
+Chainsaw - how to use - In this DIY guide, learn how to use a petrol or an electric chainsaw safely and advice about protective clothing to wear

 • Chainsaw chain and blade

-Chainsaws - How to find the right chain for a chainsaw - In this project you will learn all you need to know about replacing a chainsaw chain including how to work out the exact type of new chain you need
+Chainsaws - How to find the right chain for a chainsaw - In this project you will learn all you need to know about replacing a chainsaw chain including how to work out the exact chain you need

 • Using a Circular Saw

-Circular saw - how to use - How to use a Circular Saw.
-In this project find advice on how to use a Circular Saw safely, the different types of Circular Saw blade available and how powerful your Circular Saw should be
+Circular saw - how to use - In this project find advice on how to use a Circular Saw safely, the different types of Saw blade and how powerful your Saw should be

 • Breaking Up Concrete and Walls

-Concrete - breaking up concrete and concrete walls - Learn about the various different kango hammers and concrete breakers available for breaking up concrete pads, walls, asphalt, rocks and other objects easily
+Concrete - breaking up concrete and concrete walls - Learn about the types of kango hammers and concrete breakers available for breaking up concrete pads, walls, rocks and the similar

 • Petrol cut off saw or stone saw